 But proper maintenance can help with the sediment issue.
 Schedule an appointment with Charlotte Mechanical and one of our expert technicians can maintain your water heater and drain out those sediments that can take up more energy and cause damage to your water heater.

 If you see water appear on the floor around your water heater, that means you have a leak.

 Metal water heaters are constantly expanding and cooling down throughout its life.
 When the water heater reaches the end, cracks start to appear from all the expanding and cooling.

 You also want to think about replacing the water heater especially if it’s located in the attic.
 You don’t want the water from those leaks to cause more damage to your home.

 Knowing these signs can help you prepare for that moment when you need a new water heater in your home.
 The best thing you can do right now is go to your water heater and determine how old it is.
 That way you can decide if you need to start saving money for when the inevitable happens.

 For over 20 years, Charlotte Mechanical has repaired and replaced many water heaters with our licensed and experienced technicians.
-They can help answer any of your questions and give you expert advice on how to keep your water heater at optimal condition.
-If you need your water heater maintained, repaired or replaced, schedule an appointment or call our team at 704-771-1020.
+We can help answer any of your questions and give you expert advice on how to keep your water heater at optimal condition.
+If you need your water heater maintained, repaired or replaced, call our team at 704-771-1020.
 We look forward to helping you and your family out!